Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Itching.md

 other

 Treatment
 To date, clinical trials haven’t explored the treatments for psychogenic itching.
-However, expertsTrusted Source suggest that the following medications might be useful for relieving psychogenic itch, depending on the symptoms:
+However, experts suggest that certain medications might be useful for relieving psychogenic itch, depending on the symptoms.

-hydroxyzine (antihistamine)
-tricyclic antidepressants (mainly doxepin) selective serotonin reuptake inhibitors (SSRIs) in some cases, antipsychotics and antiepileptics
 You might also want to try some home remedies for itch, such as cool packs, wet wrap therapy, and applying moisturizer.

 Keeping your anxiety levels to a minimum may also help relieve the itch.
 Try out some anxiety-reducing activities, like: